 What does it cost to file a PCT National Phase Patent in India?

-The official fee for filing a National Phase Patent application in India:
+Official fee for filing a PCT National Phase Patent application in India:

 India Patent Office Filing fee: